wp-plugins/fv-wordpress-flowplayer/readme.txt

 The position of the play button is defined at two places, first is the css file (.splash_play_button) and in the /modules/flowplayer-frontend.php (line 118, starting with $splash = ...).
 To modify the vertical position modify top=round($height/2-45) to your custom value.
 Try for example values like 0 or $height to move the play button up or down.

+= When viewing the video in fullscreen mode, it is stretched and looks deformed. =

+This happens because the scaling is set by default to fill.
+If you wish the video show up with correct aspect ratio, you need to add following piece of code into flowplayer-frontend.php, around the line 155 into the clip section.

+scaling: \'fit\',

+Also don't forget comma at the end of the line where appropriate.
+Be aware that this scaling will affect also non-fullscreen mode, which might result into borders around your video if the dimensions are not properly set.
+We will make this feature optional in the next release.

 == Screenshots ==